 Why Do Cats Bring You Mice or Dead Animals as Gifts?

-If you have a cat, you are likely no stranger to receiving ‘gifts’ from time to time.
-These treasures may take the form of dead spiders, mice, bigger prey like rabbits or squirrels (if your cat is a particularly adept hunter) or they may even be inanimate objects like teddies.
-This behaviour is one that frequently baffled owners, particularly when the presents take the form of dead animals and there is delicious food that is readily available at home.
+If you have a cat who has access to the great outdoors, you are probably no stranger to receiving ‘gifts’ from time to time.
+These treasures may take the form of dead spiders, mice, or even bigger prey like rabbits or squirrels (if your cat is a particularly adept hunter).
+This behaviour is one that frequently baffles owners, particularly when there is delicious food that is readily available at home.

 So, why do cats bring you dead animals?
-Keep reading to find out all you need to know and why it is actually quite a compliment to receive these little presents.
+Keep reading to find out all you need to know about why you receive these little unwanted presents.

 Why do cats bring you dead animals?

-The simple answer to why your cat brings you dead animals is because it is a survival instinct.
-Your feline is a tiny predator and although they have been domesticated for thousands of years, this instinct to hunt can still be seen in your pet.
+The simple answer to why your cat brings you dead animals is because it is their natural instinct to do so.
+Your feline is a tiny predator and although they have been domesticated for thousands of years, this instinct to stalk and hunt can still be seen in your Cat today – even though they have no need to hunt for food.

 Why do cats bring mice home?